 4. Change your name to something stupid

-We're having enough trouble remembering who you are to begin with, let alone after you changed your name to BooBoo McMuffinchops for a joke that one other person in the world will get and isn't even all that funny to them.
+We're having enough trouble remembering who you are to begin with, let alone after you changed your name to BooBoo McMuffinchops for a joke that one other person in the world will get.

 If you're proud of something you've done, just straight up brag about it.
 You've worked that outfit, you've nailed that thinkpiece, you've been retweeted by Ryan Gosling: own it.
 If you're embarrassed to say "Look at this amazing thing I did" then maybe it's not as amazing as you thought and you should just send it directly to your mum instead.

 6. Ask things you could easily just Google

 This is a variation of the humblebrag with a bit of the cryptic status thrown in.
 "Anyone know where I can replacement laces for my gold boots?" is basically Facebook for "I have gold boots and I want you all to know about it".